AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 4. Enter the amount of collateral you want to remove and the token you want to receive in your wallet.
 5. Enter the amount collateral you want to use to repay your debt in the bottom left input.
 6. Enter the amount of debt token from your wallet balance you want to use to repay your debt.
-7. Click on `Send` to confirm the transaction.
+7. Click on the bottom right button to send your transaction.
+You can also `simulate` the transaction before confirming it.

 For example, in the following screenshot, 0.01 wETH are swapped to ~12.45 agEUR to repay part of the vault's debt, and 10 agEUR from the wallet is used to repay some of the remaining agEUR debt.